What is Pine Hill's visitor's policy?

 Before arriving, please discuss with children that they are not to hold a puppy unless they are sitting

 still with their little bottom on the floor.
-Puppies are wiggly things!
+Puppies are wiggly things, and yes, if dropped they can break.

-would be obvious but on numerous occasions over the years families have stopped for food or a last
+would be obvious but on numerous occasions over the years families have stopped for puppy food or

-minute item.
+a last minute item.
 Be ready to remove your shoes.
-This may seem extreme but doggie-day-cares, boarding
+This may seem extreme but doggie-day-cares,

-facilities and dog parks have been routinely closed due to Parvo and respiratory diseases.
-You could
+boarding facilities and dog parks have been routinely closed due to Parvo and respiratory diseases.

-stop for gas, or at a rest stop/restaurant, and track through a spot where an affected dog has either
+You could stop for gas, or at a rest stop/restaurant, and track through a spot where an affected dog

-NO OUTSIDE ANIMALS allowed on the property.
-Any older, apparently healthy dog, can be carrying
+Please don't bring another pet with you.
+Any older, apparently healthy dog, can be carrying and

-and shedding disease that they may have had when they were younger and are now carriers, or be
+shedding something that they may have had when they were younger and are now carriers, or be

 shedding worms/parasites and show no symptoms.
-This is especially true of Brucellosis, a disease
+This can also happen with Brucellosis, a disease

 which you can't vaccinate for which is transmitted by urine, either fresh or dried, and can easily be